marcelbuesing/bme680/README.md

 ```

 Determine I2C-Address of sensor, `0x76` is the primary address, `0x77` is the secondary address.
-If in doubt use determine the address via the following command:
+If in doubt determine the address via the following command:

 ```
 pi@raspberrypi:~ $ i2cdetect -y 1